DeimosHall/Blog/content/blog/software/android/copy-to-clipboard/index.en.md

 }
 {{< /code >}}

-The password field receives the context from the `MyApp()` module, and we send that context to the `copyToClipboard` function.
+The password field receives the context from the `MyApp()` module, so we send that context to the `copyToClipboard` function.

 {{< code language="kotlin" >}}
 @Composable